andifalk/cloud-security-workshop/labs/initial/product/README.md

 }
 ```

-## Step 4: Convert the JWT into the ProductUser
+## Step 5: Convert the JWT into the ProductUser object

 With the changes of step 3 the base configuration for a resource server is set up.
 But there is one issue with this change.